matisal10/matisal10/README.md

 # 💫 About Me:
 Hi 👋, I am Matías
 proactive young man who is focused on improving his skills and career 💻.
-Passionate about football ⚽ and gaming 🎮 1.🏆🇦🇷 World champion<br>2.
+Passionate about football ⚽ and gaming 🎮<br>

+1.🏆🇦🇷 World champion<br>2.
 France<br>3. 📚 I’m learning everyday<br><br>